tapanbhai/ELK-stack/README.md

 o	There is no need of agents or software when you want to automate with the client system or hosts. o	Cloud Provisioning o	By using Ansible we can cloud platforms and virtualized hosts , network devices etc.

+The playbook implements the following tasks:
+- In 3-5 bullets, explain the steps of the ELK installation play.
+E.g., install Docker; download image; etc.